 She still didn’t know what was going to happen to Susebron, but she knew she could manipulate the priests at least a little bit.
 That meant something.

-However, the further things went, the more worried she became.
+Still, she knew she was playing at something very dangerous.
 She was a novice to politics, and Susebron a novice to almost everything.
 The truth was, escaping the city to Idris was looking more and more appealing to her.

 She turned back to her meal, ready to try another round of sea food.
-She did her best to learn about Hallandren--partially because she had so much free time--but if it came down to Susebron’s life, she was going to get them out.
+She did her best to learn about Hallandren--partially because she had so much free time--but if it came down to Susebron’s life, she was going to get him out.
 Hopefully, giving Bluefingers’ Pahn Kahl a more prominent position around her would facilitate that escape.
 Hopefully.

 With a sigh, she raised the first bit of food to her lips and continued with her tasting.